Kautilya Economic Conclave 2024: PM Modi’s Vision for India’s Economy

 Kautilya Economic Conclave

 Prime Minister Shri Narendra Modi addressed the Kautilya Economic Conclave in New Delhi today.
-Organized by The Institute of Economic Growth in collaboration with the Ministry of Finance, the conclave focuses on key themes such as financing the green transition, geo-economic fragmentation, and policy actions to maintain resilience.
+Organized by The Institute of Economic Growth in collaboration with the Ministry of Finance, the Kautilya Economic Conclave focuses on key themes such as financing the green transition, geo-economic fragmentation, and policy actions to maintain resilience.

 In his speech, the Prime Minister expressed his gratitude for attending the third edition of the conclave.
 He highlighted that over the next three days, multiple sessions will delve into various economic issues, which he believes will significantly contribute to accelerating India’s growth.